-In a previous post (link to White Paper: Planning your Presentation: Goal Setting and Audience) I talked about the importance of considering your audience and their perspective(s) on your topic as you plan your presentation.
+In a previous post, I talked about the importance of considering your audience and their perspective(s) on your topic as you plan your presentation.
 In that article, we talked about all the things you need to discover about your audience.
 Well, not exactly “all” of the things.
 I left one thing off that list, and that is the topic of this blog post… what is the attitude of your audience?

 What do I mean by attitude of the audience?
 By this I mean, how are they feeling?
 What is their mood?
 What is their mindset as they sit and listen to you?
 Have they come with a bias or a point of view about you or your topic?